AmyWilford/Tech-Space---CMS-Blog/README.md

 ## Installation:

 This application requires npm package dependencies.
-For installation, in your terminal command line, run:
+To run this application locally on your computer, in your terminal command line, run:
 ```
 npm install
 ```